danilondonusma/Strikezone_betsonline/README.md

 - Immediate action is required to **recalibrate odds** and implement **dynamic risk management**.
 - The platform should consider **restricting high-risk markets** or introducing **maximum payout limits**.

+### 2. Football Drives High Volume & High Losses

+Football (Fútbol) generates the highest betting volume but also the **highest losses for the house**.
+This is consistent with the global sports betting industry, where football markets are highly competitive and often operate on thin margins.

+**Strategic Questions:**
+- **Are football odds too generous?** If the platform is consistently losing on football, odds may need to be adjusted downward (e.g., from 1.90 to 1.85) to improve the house edge.
+- **Can we introduce new football markets?** Instead of competing on standard markets (Winner, Handicap), the platform could innovate with derivative markets (e.g., "First Goalscorer", "Half-Time/Full-Time", "Both Teams to Score") where the house has a natural edge.
+- **Is there a correlation with user segment?** Do high-value users bet predominantly on football?
+If so, targeted promotions on other sports could diversify risk.

 ---
 ### 💼 Strategic Recommendations